Unsuitable Homes

 Next steps are outlined in the Joint Health and Wellbeing Strategy and in the delivery plans of Growth Vision for Greater Lincolnshire.
 The following aspirations are to be delivered by housing partnerships:

-- Inclusion of housing in the prevention chapter of the local NHS Long Term Plan permits a deeper, co-ordinated, and mutual understanding between NHS and local authorities.
+- Inclusion of housing in the prevention chapter of the local ICS Strategy permits a deeper, co-ordinated, and mutual understanding between NHS and local authorities.
 This will ease development of coordinated strategies and pathways to identifying accommodation needs.
 There will be a priority focus on supporting those with mental health conditions and on improving hospital discharges.

 - Identify further opportunities to improve hospital discharge rates, minimising delayed transfer of care caused by housing issues.

-- Integrate housing advice to; in-house services, commissioned services, in social prescribing, and throughout the voluntary and community sector to create an holistic housing advice service.
+- Complement existing housing advice through; in-house services, commissioned services, social prescribing, and throughout the voluntary and community sector to create a holistic housing advice service.

-The HHCDG will implement the Lincolnshire Homes for Independence blueprint by:
+The HHAWDG will implement the Lincolnshire Homes for Independence blueprint by:

 - Expanding the evidence base and developing the case for investment in people’s individual homes, thus, restricting demand for more, residential and nursing care rooms.